rishavgautam/bio-query-engine/README.md

 ## Running the application

-Generate and store  API key from Materials Project for running project
+Generate and store  API key from Materials Project to run the project
 1. Navigate to https://www.materialsproject.org/open
 2. Look for Login to the Materials Project and generate API key text
 3. Generate the API key by registering for the project